-Students who have an active, unrestricted license as an LPN may be exempt from taking Foundations of Contemporary Nursing Practice providing the following criteria have been met:
+Students who have an active, unrestricted license as an LPN may have an altered lab/clinical schedule for Foundations of Contemporary Nursing Practice providing the following criteria have been met:

-- The student's official transcript from an approved nursing program evidences a passing grade for courses with equivalent content. - The student can demonstrate that he/she is working/has worked full-time within the past year as an LPN staff nurse in a clinical setting. - The student submits a performance evaluation from his/her current place of employment showing competency with pre-licensure clinical skills in nursing including medication and intravenous administration. - The student submits a resume showing an employment history in nursing. - The student holds an active, unrestricted license as an LPN. - The student must pass a standardized test for Foundations, which will be administered during the summer prior to beginning clinical in the fall semester. - The student must successfully complete at least 85% of a structured skills assessment test scheduled individually during the summer prior to beginning clinical in the fall semester. - Students are required to pass the final Dosage Calculations exam with a score of 95% or better prior to progression to courses requiring clinical placement.
+- The student's official transcript from an approved nursing program evidences a passing grade for courses with equivalent content. - The student can demonstrate that he/she is working/has worked full-time within the past year as an LPN staff nurse in a clinical setting. - The student holds an active, unrestricted license as an LPN.